AcademySoftwareFoundation/MaterialX/source/MaterialXFormat/External/PugiXML/readme.txt

 PugiXML
    * Adding tracking for new-line characters
    * Adding support for serialization of `<` and `>` instead of `&lt` and `&gt`

-The patches are recorded in the pugi.patch file.